edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 code segments, making the software easier to understand and modify.
 As a result, refactoring helps maintain the software's health over time, supports the seamless integration of new features, and facilitates ongoing adaptation to changing requirements and technologies.
-By investing in regular refactoring, organizations ensure that their software systems remain robust, agile, and capable of evolving efficiently to meet future business needs.
+By investing in regular refactoring, organisations ensure that their software systems remain robust, agile, and capable of evolving efficiently to meet future business needs.

 Earlier we discussed three types of change, corrective, adaptive and perfective.
 Given the